 - A stepped leader is a stream of weakly charged particles that flows from the cloud – it moves towards the ground, starting and stopping, and sometimes branching, trying to find the path of least resistance.

 - Is it possible to have thunder without lightning?

 - No, it is not possible to have thunder without lightning.
 Thunder is a direct result of lightning.
-However, it IS possible that you could not hear the thunder because it was too far away.
-Sometimes it is called “heat lightning” because it occurs most often in the summer.
+However, it IS possible that you might see lightning and not hear the thunder because it was too far away.
+Sometimes this is called “heat lightning” because it occurs most often in the summer.

 - What is it called when lightning strikes sand and melts it, forming a tube?

 - Fulgurite.
 Fulgurite has been found all over the world, but is relatively rare.
 The color depends on the minerals in the sand that was struck.